-CONTACT WITH SKIN or EYES: Skin contact can cause moderate irritation, depending on the duration and concentration of exposure.
-Symptoms of such overexposure may include redness, dryness, and itching.
-Repeated skin contact with this product may cause dermatitis (dry, red skin).
-Eye contact with this product can irritate contaminated eyes.
-Symptoms of eye contact can include pain, redness, and tearing.
-Prolonged eye contact may cause temporary tissue damage.
+CONTACT WITH SKIN or EYES: Skin contact can cause mild to moderate irritation, depending on the duration and concentration of exposure.
+Symptoms of such overexposure may cause redness and irritation.
+Prolonged or repeated skin contact with this product may cause dermatitis (dry, red, scaly skin).
+The Linseed Oil component of this product may be a skin sensitizer; subsequent exposure to very small amounts may cause allergic reaction in susceptible individuals.
+Eye contact with this product may cause irritation, redness, and watering.